 I plan my garden long before the first sightings of spring at least 2 months before the due date.
-I gather my thoughts on what worked last gardening season and what could have been done differently.
+I gather my thoughts on what worked last gardening season and what could have been done better.
 I search new color palates, study new plants and add to my flower repertoire.
-I examine soil conditions, design ideas and better ways to conduct my gardening work overall.
+I examine soil conditions, design ideas and up level ways to conduct my gardening work overall.
 I research new garden suppliers and newly designed hybrid plants.
-Overall, I do my homework for the anticipated work season.
+I do my homework for the anticipated work season.

 Spring is not the time to rest on your laurels and wait for the warmest weather to start planting.
 You should be up and running with all your major planting, even if it is still in the design phase.
 If you are prepared, implementing the work as soon as you can work the soil, extends the growing season.
 If you are growing from seed, there are seeds that are cold tolerant and be started outdoors before the last frost date.
 Research what will work started from seed indoors and what is better started outdoors.